OAButton/discussion/README.md

 * Website: http://oab.test.cottagelabs.com/
 * Plugin: http://oabe.test.cottagelabs.com/html/main.html
 * Bookmarlet: http://oabb.test.cottagelabs.com/
-* Emails: You can see emails via the backend
+* Emails: You can see emails via the testing site's admin interface.
+They're also [viewable here](https://github.com/OAButton/oab_static/tree/develop/emails)

 ## License

 We <3 Open Source.
 All of our code is licenced under an MIT licence and all site content is licenced CC-BY.
 Moreover, we try to be an open project general with much of our discussion & plans availiable to all.